Efficiently Enhancing Zero-Shot Performance of Instruction Following Model via Retrieval of Soft Prompt: Introduction

-Motivated from these approaches, we introduce \textbf{R}etrieval \textbf{o}f \textbf{S}oft \textbf{Pr}ompt (\textsc{RoSPr}), a method utilizing both \textit{soft} and \textit{hard} prompts for zero-shot task generalization.
-As shown in Figure \ref{fig:fig_intro}, by training prompt embeddings for each given hard prompt through prompt tuning, we construct a \textit{Source Prompt Library} consisting of samples of training instances mapped with their corresponding prompt embeddings.
-Then, during inference, by using a dense retriever model, we search for training instances similar to the given query instances and retrieve their corresponding prompt embeddings.
+To enhance the zero-shot performance of instruction-following model efficiently, we introduce \textbf{R}etrieval \textbf{o}f \textbf{S}oft \textbf{Pr}ompt (\textsc{RoSPr}), which is easily scalable and requires minimal computation by only adding 0.007\% parameters to the main model during inference.
+As shown in Figure \ref{fig:fig_intro}, by training prompt embeddings (soft prompt) for each given hard prompt through prompt tuning, we construct a \textit{Source Prompt Library} consisting of samples of training instances mapped with their corresponding prompt embeddings.
+Then, during inference, by using a simple, off-the-shelf dense retriever model, we search for training instances similar to the given query instances and retrieve their corresponding prompt embeddings.
 Because the backbone LM is frozen, it allows the retrieved embeddings to serve as adapters assisting hard prompts.
-While \textsc{RoSPr} can be applied to any LM, in this work, we use T0 \cite{sanh2021multitask} as our initial backbone LM and perform prompt tuning on the tasks used during the meta-training stage.
+While \textsc{RoSPr} can be applied to any LM, in this work, we use T0 \cite{sanh2021multitask} as our initial backbone LM and perform prompt tuning on the tasks used during the instruction-tuning stage.

-To the best of our knowledge, this work is the first to introduce prompt embedding retrieval in the zero-shot setting.
-While adding only 0.007\% additional parameters, \textsc{RoSPr} outperforms T0 on 10 out of 11 evaluation datasets. \textsc{RoSPr} is also effective for challenging tasks such as tasks from BIG-bench \citep{srivastava2022beyond}, outperforming T0 by 2.39\% mean accuracy.
-Furthermore, we provide several interesting findings: (1) Instead of retrieving a single prompt embedding for a given task, we observe that the interpolation of multiple prompt embeddings increases robustness to different evaluation prompts, outperforming T0 on robustness (2) We observe that a novel scoring method that considers the answer choice distribution during retrieval further increases the likelihood of retrieving the most optimal prompt embedding for the given task.
-(3) Lastly, we provide analysis of which factors attribute to the performance of \textsc{RoSPr} and show that, similarly to the role of demonstrations in in-context learning~\citep{min2022rethinking}, heuristic features such as \textit{answer choice format} are more important than the similarity of the source task.
+While adding only 0.007\% additional parameters, \textsc{RoSPr} outperforms T0 on 10 out of 11 evaluation datasets and outperforms efficient fine-tuning baselines without any target task fine-tuning. \textsc{RoSPr} is also effective for challenging tasks such as tasks from BIG-bench \citep{srivastava2022beyond}, outperforming T0 by 2.39\% mean accuracy.
+Furthermore, we provide several interesting findings: (1) Variants of \textsc{RoSPr} that include interpolation of multiple prompt embeddings and scoring method that considers the answer choice distribution during retrieval further increases the effect of \textsc{RoSPr} (2) Also, we provide analysis of which factors attribute to the performance of \textsc{RoSPr} and show that, similarly to the role of demonstrations in in-context learning~\citep{min2022rethinking}, heuristic features such as \textit{answer choice format} are more important than the similarity of the source task.